Sixto Sánchez: Philadelphia Phillies

-Minor Leagues

 The Philadelphia Phillies happened upon Sánchez when they saw him throwing batting practice at a workout for a Cuban catcher the Phillies were scouting in 2014.
 He signed with the Phillies for a $35,000 signing bonus as an international free agent in February 2015.
 He made his professional debut as a pitcher that year with the Dominican Summer League Phillies.
 He had 1–2 win–loss record with a 4.56 earned run average.
 He pitched in 2016 with the Rookie Gulf Coast Phillies.
 He was 5–0 (tied for 4th in the Gulf Coast League in wins) with an 0.50 ERA, a WHIP of 0.759, and a 5.50 strikeout-to-walk ratio.
 At 17 years of age, his fastball was 97-98 mph.
 He was named both a Baseball America Rookie All Star, and a Gulf Coast League Post-Season All Star.
 Baseball America named him the Number 80 prospect in baseball.

-Sánchez started 2017 with the Class A Lakewood BlueClaws, and was promoted to the Class A+ Clearwater Threshers during the season, with whom he was the youngest pitcher in the Florida State League.
+Sánchez started 2017 with the Single–A Lakewood BlueClaws, and was promoted to the High–A Clearwater Threshers during the season, with whom he was the youngest pitcher in the Florida State League.